tsugiproject/tsugi/README_POSTGRESQL.md

     DROP TABLE IF EXISTS "lti_context" CASCADE;
     DROP TABLE IF EXISTS "lti_issuer" CASCADE;

+Then ocf course you need to rebuild the Tsugi tables with:

+    cd tsugi/admin
+    php upgrade.php

+That upgrade code will get a lot of testing - which is nice.

 Overall Summary
 ---------------

 This is a work in progress.
-As you wander into porting your tools to PostgreSQL - feel free to reach out to the Tsugi dev list t0 make sure that when you see an error in your SQL that it might not be your error and instead be a bug in the Tsugi code.
+As you wander into porting your tools to PostgreSQL - feel free to reach out to the Tsugi dev list to make sure that when you see an error in your SQL that it might not be your error and instead be a bug in the Tsugi PDOX or SQLDialect code.
 One way or another it is always good to get a bit of help and so others can benefit from your experience.